BooleanBoy123/BooleanBoy123/README.md

 Discord Server: https://discord.gg/H7HkTJkknn

+And more...
+Feel free to ask me in Discord DMs

 <!---
 BooleanBoy123/BooleanBoy123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.